jaxcore/bumblebee-hotword-node/README.md

 The default hotwords were open sourced and [supplied by Picovoice](https://github.com/Picovoice/porcupine/tree/master/resources/keyword_files/wasm).

-To convert a PPN hotword file to the formate used by BumbleBee, use the `xdd` command:
+To convert a PPN hotword file to the formate used by Bumblebee, use the `xdd` command:

 ```
 xxd -i -g 1 white\ smoke_wasm.ppn output.hex